On this page:

 - US Old Age Security Card

-If you need to select a different document type, click the Change link under Document Type in the document information section.
-Your photo ID must be valid and not expired.
+If you need to select a different ID type, click the Change link under Document Type in the supporting documents section.

 Who can I ask to be my guarantor?

-- They must be at least 18 years old
+- Be at least 18 years of age

 Your guarantor will be notified by email when your application is ready for them to review and complete their Guarantor Declaration.